DoReMi Market: 2026

+Spin-offs

-Spin-off - Idol Dictation Contest
+Idol Dictation Contest

-A web television spin-off of the program titled Idol Dictation Contest aired from May 21 until June 11, 2021, on Fridays at 15:00 (KST) for four weeks on TVING.
+A web television spin-off of the program titled Idol Dictation Contest was announced, and each episode would be released on Fridays at 15:00 (KST) for four weeks on TVING from May 21, 2021.
 It is known as the Idol version of the program.
-The spin-off stars Boom and Small-mouthed Haetnim as the non-playing cast members, together with Eunhyuk (Super Junior), Lee Jin-ho, Jaejae, Ravi (VIXX), Kai (EXO), Mijoo (Lovelyz), Lee Jang-jun (Golden Child), Seungkwan (Seventeen) and Choi Ye-na.
-The spin-off is slightly different from the main program, as it features only one round of song dictation and one Dessert Time game in each episode.
+The spin-off stars Boom and Small-mouthed Haetnim as the non-playing cast members, with Eunhyuk (Super Junior), Lee Jin-ho, Jaejae, Ravi (VIXX), Kai (EXO), Mijoo (Lovelyz), Lee Jang-jun (Golden Child), Seungkwan (Seventeen) and Choi Ye-na as the playing cast members.
+The spin-off is slightly different from the main program, as in each episode it featured only one round of song dictation and one Dessert Time game.

-The web series returned for Season 2, with Kai, Seungkwan and Lee Jang-jun not returning, and Lee Know (Stray Kids) joining the show as a new cast member.
-In addition, idol guests would appear for this season.
+The web series returned for Season 2, with Kai, Seungkwan and Lee Jang-jun not returning, and Lee Know (Stray Kids) joining the show as a new playing cast member.
+In addition, guests would appear for this season.
 Each 3-part episode would be released on Thursdays at 16:00 (KST) for six weeks on TVING from December 16, 2021.

-New Snack Time games were introduced only for the spin-off:
+New Dessert Time games were introduced only for Idol Dictation Contest: